Animals of the region

 Over 350 species of birds have been found in the Mackay region.
 Some birds, such as the Australian Magpie are commonly seen in gardens and parks, whilst other such as the Eungella Honeyeater, are only found in small numbers in particular locations.

-The guide to birdwatching around Mackay (PDF 732 KB) recommends good spots for observing birds in the region and identifies birds commonly found at each site.
+The guide to birdwatching around Mackay and Pioneer Valley (PDF 1MB) recommends good spots for observing birds in the region and identifies birds commonly found at each site.

 Shorebirds and waders